bnodnarb/AIRMF/_posts/map/01-03-02-system-cost.md

 title: MAP 3.2
 categories:
   - MAP-3
-description: Potential costs, including non-monetary costs, which result from expected or realized errors or system performance are examined and documented.
+description: Potential costs, including non-monetary costs, which result from expected or realized AI errors or system functionality and trustworthiness - as connected to organizational risk tolerance - are examined and documented.
 type: Map
 order_number: 2
 ---